tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 Navigate to the "Introduction to Alpaca" section of the lesson slides, and introduce the Alpaca by highlighting how it is disrupting the FinTech data industry:

 * According to a [Forbes article from December 2019](https://www.forbes.com/sites/bernardmarr/2020/12/30/the-top-5-fintech-trends-everyone-should-be-watching-in-2020/#5ce0c02b4846), FinTech is transforming into a new data industry that focuses on and specializes in the democratization of financial services.
-This is mainly due to startups like **Alpaca**, are seeking to enrich and empower consumers through financial data and technology.
+This is mainly due to startups like **Alpaca**, that are seeking to enrich and empower consumers through financial data and technology.

 * SDKs provide out-of-the-box functions that can be used with the API so that developers do not have to worry about reinventing the wheel.
 [Alpaca](https://alpaca.markets/) exemplifies a great API that eases the work through its SDK.